Swathi Kiranam: Plot

-As Sharma recovers in the hospital, Gangadhar and Sharada anxiously await news, singing together in solace.
-Later, Sharma and Sharada discover Gangadhar missing, leaving behind a letter.
-In it, he explains that though he failed to recognize Sharma’s jealousy, he could not bear to cause harm to Sharada by alienating her husband.
-He resolves to end his life so that his music will no longer trouble Sharma.
-The couple rushes to the railway station, where Gangadhar’s body is being returned to his village.
-Sharada, devastated, asks whether the boy was killed by God above or by the man beside her.
+While Sharma recovers from a heart attack in the hospital, a guilt-ridden Gangadhar disappears, leaving behind a letter.
+He explains that while he failed to recognize Sharma’s professional envy earlier, he cannot bear to cause Sharada domestic misery by alienating her husband, and resolves to end his life so his music will no longer trouble Sharma.
+Sharma and Sharada rush to the railway station, only to find Gangadhar’s deceased body being returned to the village.
+A devastated Sharada bitterly asks Sharma whether the prodigy was killed by the gods above or by the man standing beside her.

-The film returns to the present, where a now disheveled and guilt-ridden Sharma is advised to seek redemption by embracing music once more.
-After four years, he reunites with Sharada, who has renamed their music school in Gangadhar’s memory.
-He finds her teaching a class of children and joins them in their warm-up exercises, his voice frail and out of tune, as Sharada continues leading the lesson with tears in her eyes.
+In the present day, a guilt-ridden Sharma is encouraged by the inspector's aunt to seek redemption by finally confronting his past and embracing music once more.
+Four years after his disappearance, Sharma returns to reunite with Sharada, who has renamed their music school in Gangadhar’s memory.
+He finds her conducting a class for young children.
+Sharma quietly joins the students in their foundational vocal exercises; his voice is frail, weak, and out of tune, while a tearful Sharada continues to lead the lesson.